How Far Do Bucks Move in a Day?

 Credit: www.mossyoak.com

-Buck Movement Patterns
+Movement Patterns Of Bucks

 Bucks are known for their movement patterns, but how much do they move each day?
 During the non-breeding seasons, bucks can move up to 2 miles each day in search of food and better habitat.
 In contrast, during the breeding season, bucks are more active and can move up to 10 miles per day in search of mates.